-The requirements for BMS Phase I are those outlined in the previous three sections: students should actively participate in the BMS Fridays and attend soft-skills seminars; they must complete the required Basic and Advanced Courses (with an average grade better than 2.5); and they must pass the BMS Qualifying Exam (with an average grade better than 2.5).
+The requirements for BMS Phase I are those outlined in the previous three sections: students should actively participate in the Friday events and attend soft-skills seminars; they must complete the required Core and Advanced Courses (with an average grade better than 2.5); and they must pass the BMS Qualifying Exam (with an average grade better than 2.5).
+In addition, students must submit a report on their activities to the BMS Office at the end of each semester.